Surf Fishing Basics

 Surf fishing at Don Pedro Island State Park

-Patronize a bait shop near the beach you want to fish.
+The value of local bait shops: Patronize a bait shop near the beach where you are surf fishing.
 These guys know what’s biting and what kind of bait you should use.
-Of course, their advice is not infallible, but they know better than anybody except the guy who fishes that beach every day.
-The bait shop clerks will also be happy to advise you on your tackle for fishing locally and the rigs you’ll need for best results.
+They know better than anybody except the guy who fishes that beach every day.
+Bait-shop clerks will also be happy to advise you on the best tackle to use for fishing locally and the rigs you’ll need for best results.

 Where, when and how to fish the surf